NepsTM/Virtualization-Documentation.fr-fr/virtualization/windowscontainers/deploy-containers/system-requirements.md

 ---
-title: Configuration requise pour un conteneur Windows
+title: Windows Container Requirements
-description: Configuration requise pour un conteneur Windows.
+description: Windows Container Requirements.
-keywords: "métadonnées, conteneurs"
+keywords: metadata, containers
 author: enderb-ms
 ms.date: 09/26/2016
 ms.topic: deployment-article
 ms.prod: windows-containers
 ms.assetid: 3c3d4c69-503d-40e8-973b-ecc4e1f523ed
-ms.openlocfilehash: d4594bd5efe3e1852f6a47b6474bf9ea56196c14
+ms.openlocfilehash: 89d66c7c5515532ab9bc7ebfcf0c79e59ebd7d28
-ms.sourcegitcommit: 65de5708bec89f01ef7b7d2df2a87656b53c3145
+ms.sourcegitcommit: 33ba39d65b08aa61d8a5f5fdf2822dc28d2e3b3a
 ms.translationtype: HT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/21/2017
+ms.lasthandoff: 08/24/2017
 ---
-# Configuration requise pour un conteneur Windows
+# Windows container requirements

-Ces guides fournissent la configuration requise pour un hôte de conteneur Windows.
+This guides list the requirements for a Windows container Host.

-## Configuration requise du système d’exploitation
+## OS Requirements

-- La fonctionnalité de conteneur Windows est disponible uniquement sur Windows Server2016 (Core et avec expérience utilisateur), Nano Server ainsi que Windows10 Professionnel et Entreprise (Édition anniversaire).
+- The Windows container feature is only available on Windows Server 2016 (Core and with Desktop Experience), Nano Server, and Windows 10 Professional and Enterprise (Anniversary Edition).
-- Le rôle Hyper-V doit être installé avant d’exécuter des conteneurs Hyper-V.
+- The Hyper-V role must be installed before running Hyper-V Containers
-- Sur les hôtes de conteneur Windows Server, Windows doit être installé sur C:\.
-Cette restriction ne s’applique pas si seuls les conteneurs Hyper-V sont déployés.
+- Windows Server Container hosts must have Windows installed to c:\.
+This restriction does not apply if only Hyper-V Containers will be deployed.

-## Hôtes de conteneurs virtualisés
+## Virtualized Container Hosts

-Si un hôte de conteneur Windows est exécuté sur une machine virtuelle Hyper-V et héberge également des conteneurs Hyper-V, la virtualisation imbriquée doit être activée.
-La configuration requise pour la virtualisation imbriquée est la suivante:
+If a Windows container host will be run from a Hyper-V virtual machine, and will also be hosting Hyper-V Containers, nested virtualization will need to be enabled.
+Nested virtualization has the following requirements:

-- Au moins 4 Go de RAM disponible pour l’hôte Hyper-V virtualisé.
+- At least 4 GB RAM available for the virtualized Hyper-V host.
-- Windows Server2016 ou Windows10 sur le système hôte, et Windows Server (Full, Core) ou Nano Server sur la machine virtuelle.
+- Windows Server 2016, or Windows 10 on the host system, and Windows Server (Full, Core) or Nano Server in the virtual machine.
-- Un processeur Intel VT-x (cette fonctionnalité est actuellement disponible pour les processeurs Intel uniquement).
+- A processor with Intel VT-x (this feature is currently only available for Intel processors).
-- La machine virtuelle de l’hôte de conteneur doit aussi disposer d’au moins 2processeurs virtuels.
+- The container host VM will also need at least 2 virtual processors.

-## Images de base prises en charge
+## Supported Base Images

-Les conteneurs Windows fournissent deux images de base de conteneur (Windows Server Core et Nano Server).
-Les configurations ne prennent pas toutes en charge les deux images de système d’exploitation.
-Ce tableau détaille les configurations prises en charge.
+Windows Containers are offered with two container base images, Windows Server Core and Nano Server.
+Not all configurations support both OS images.
+This table details the supported configurations.

 <table border="1" style="background-color:FFFFCC;border-collapse:collapse;border:1px solid FFCC00;color:000000;width:75%" cellpadding="5" cellspacing="5">
 <thead>
 <tr valign="top">
-<th><center>Système d’exploitation invité</center></th>
+<th><center>Host Operating System</center></th>
-<th><center>Conteneur Windows Server</center></th>
+<th><center>Windows Server Container</center></th>
-<th><center>Conteneur Hyper-V</center></th>
+<th><center>Hyper-V Container</center></th>
 </tr>
 </thead>
 <tbody>
 <tr valign="top">
-<td><center>Windows Server2016 (Standard ou Datacenter)</center></td>
+<td><center>Windows Server 2016 (Standard or Datacenter)</center></td>
 <td><center>Server Core / Nano Server</center></td>
 <td><center>Server Core / Nano Server</center></td>
 </tr>